ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/wednesday/advanced-command-line.md

 The sed command
 ----------------

-Let's take a closer look at the 'sed' command. sed (short for stream editor) is a command that allows you to manipulate character data in various ways.
+Let's take a look at the 'sed' command. sed (short for stream editor) is a command that allows you to manipulate character data in various ways.
 One useful thing it can do is substitution.
-First, make a directory called "advanced" in your home directory and go into it.
+First, make a directory called "advanced" to work in, for this document.
+If you have access to /share/workshop, then make the "advanced" directory under your username there.
+If you don't, just put the "advanced" directory in your home.

-    cd
-    mkdir advanced
+    cd /share/workshop/username/  # or, if this fails, just 'cd ~' or 'cd' mkdir advanced
-    cd advanced
+    cd advanced/

 Let's copy over a simple file to work on: